basics.lib

 (ba.)beat

-Pulses at tempo t. beat is a standard Faust function.
+Pulses at tempo t in BPM. beat is a standard Faust function.

 Usage